serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 It will be automatically downloaded and added to your package.json and serverless.yml file
 ```

-After deciding which plugin to use we simply run `serverless install --name serverless-webpack`:
+After deciding which plugin to use we simply run `serverless plugin install --name serverless-webpack`:

 ```bash
 root@64d555c6e40a:/app# serverless plugin install --name serverless-webpack